Preliminary note

 - This is a more or less global directory of MCP servers of all types and colors.

-- Each server gives you access to a repository with all the options to integrate the server into any MCP client like Claude, Cline, ChatGPT, Cursor, Windsurf, etc.
+- Each server gives you access to a repository where all options are to integrate server in any MCP client like Claude, Cline, ChatGPT, Cursor, Windsurf, etc.

 Claude MCP (https://www.claudemcp.com/)

-- A directory of servers (for any MCP client, not just Claude) created by the community.
+- A directory of servers (for any MCP client, not just Claude) created by community.

 - Databases: PostgreSQL, MongoDB, SQLite.